acoli-repo/AURIS/guidelines/draft/word-level/appendix-preannotation.md

 A description (NP or PP) is definite if it contains the determiner *both*, a demonstrative or possessive pronoun or a genitive attribution (Sect.
 3.4.2).
 In automated pre-annotation, this should be made explicit with sub-types:

+> Note: In languages without morphosyntactic definiteness marking, automated preannotation should consider every NOUN that is the head of a noun phrase a potential anaphor, and thus annotate these as `NP_TYPE=def-np.bare`.

 - **demonstrative NP** (`NP_TYPE`=`def-np.dem`)

 	> (4) *\[that <ins>pizza</ins>\]*, *\[this <ins>pizza</ins>\]*